 - flat (adj.)

 Sense of "prosaic, dull" is from 1570s, on the notion of "featureless, lacking contrast."
-Used of drink from c.1600; of musical notes from 1590s, because the tone is "lower" than a given or intended pitch.
+Used of drink from c.
+1600; of musical notes from 1590s, because the tone is "lower" than a given or intended pitch; of women's bosoms by 1864.
 Flat tire or flat tyre is from 1908.
 Flat-screen (adj.) in reference to television is from 1969 as a potential technology.
 Flat-earth (adj.) in reference to refusal to accept evidence of a global earth, is from 1876.

 - flat (n.)